Consumer medicine information

 The safety and efficacy of Tremfya were assessed in 1120 patients in 2 randomised, double-blind, placebo-controlled studies (DISCOVER 1 and DISCOVER 2) in adult patients with active PsA (≥ 3 swollen joints, ≥ 3 tender joints, and a C-reactive protein (CRP) level of ≥ 0.3 mg/dL in DISCOVER 1 and ≥ 5 swollen joints, ≥ 5 tender joints, and a CRP level of ≥ 0.6 mg/dL in DISCOVER 2) who had inadequate response to standard therapies.
 Patients in these studies had a diagnosis of PsA for at least 6 months based on the Classification Criteria for Psoriatic Arthritis (CASPAR) and a median duration of PsA of 4 years at baseline.

-In DISCOVER 1 approximately 30% of subjects had been previously treated with up to 2 anti-tumor necrosis factor alpha (anti-TNFα) agents whereas in DISCOVER 2 all subjects were biologic naïve.
+In DISCOVER 1 approximately 30% of subjects had been previously treated with up to 2 anti-tumour necrosis factor alpha (anti-TNFα) agents whereas in DISCOVER 2 all subjects were biologic-naïve.
 Approximately 58% of subjects from both studies had concomitant methotrexate (MTX) use.
 Patients with different subtypes of PsA were enrolled in both studies, including polyarticular arthritis with the absence of rheumatoid nodules (40%), spondylitis with peripheral arthritis (30%), asymmetric peripheral arthritis (23%), distal interphalangeal involvement (7%) and arthritis mutilans (< 1%).
 At baseline, over 65% and 42% of the patients had enthesitis and dactylitis, respectively and over 75% had ≥ 3% body surface area (BSA) psoriasis skin involvement.

 DISCOVER 1 evaluated 381 subjects who were treated with placebo SC, Tremfya 100 mg SC at Weeks 0, 4 and every 8 weeks (q8w) thereafter, or Tremfya 100 mg SC every 4 weeks (q4w).
 DISCOVER 2 evaluated 739 subjects who were treated with placebo SC, Tremfya 100 mg SC at Weeks 0, 4 and q8w thereafter, or Tremfya 100 mg SC q4w.
 At Week 24, placebo subjects in both studies crossed over to receive Tremfya 100 mg SC q4w.